RBEGamer/AtomicChess/src/src_buildroot/README.md

 In summary buildroot was a great choice to work with.
 The process of integration of own packages was straight forward.
 In the end building an linux image for an embedded device that simply works, including all needed software for the project is very great.
 This system also has advantages as not every image has to be adjusted manually, especially if the number of embedded systems to be installed increases.

+??
+The now created configuration and patching of buildroot allowes delivers a complete running system for QT and Hardware apllications.
+The system is very easy to use, by simply calling the `./build.sh` script and flashing the `sdcard.img` file to an sdcard.
+The RaspberryPi boots with ssh server, configures I2C and SPI and boots up the ATC software services.

+??